SubwayMan/hamber-place/readme.md

 ### Setup

+Note that windows users should use WSL.
-Ensure you have `pipenv` installed.
+Ensure you have `pipenv`, `redis` installed.
 Clone the repository, then run `pipenv shell` inside the root folder.
-When pipenv has finished setup, run `pipenv install django`.
+When pipenv has finished setup, run `pipenv install`.

 ### Starting the server

 Ensure that `pipenv shell` has been run, then run:
 ```
+python3 setup.py
+python3 manage.py migrate
 python3 manage.py runserver
 ```
+`setup.py` only needs to be run once upon cloning, while `migrate` should be run after every pull and database structure update.

 To allow other computers to access the site over LAN, run:
 ```